 ERK pathway signaling is initiated upon phosphorylation of RAS, a small GTPase, via tyrosine kinase activity.
 RAS in turns activates Raf which then activates mitogen-activated extracellular-signal regulated kinase (MEK1/2), and subsequently the downstream extracellular signal regulated kinase (ERK1/2).
 Once active, ERK1/2 phosphorylates a variety of proteins involved in cellular proliferation, differentiation and migration.

 While structurally similar, each member of the HER family has unique properties.
 For example, in contrast with other HER family members, HER2 is a ligandless receptor and is constitutively in the conformation ready for dimerization.
-HER3 lacks innate kinase function, but is a potent inducer of heterodimer formation with ...
+HER3 lacks innate kinase function, but is a potent inducer of heterodimer formation ...